hmcts/macbook-software/README.md

 - pgadmin4
 - parallels (only for INTEL based Macbooks)p -#google-chrome(no longer installed - user is advised to obtain from MoJ SelfService App)

+### The setDockerHostForNonAdminMacs.sh does:

+- sets PATH to find a local docker executable in home-dir/.docker/bin
+- sets DOCKER_HOST variable to find a local docker.sock file